 In accordance with our commitment to privacy, only details of the issues raised in the petition and the number of signatories will be included in the Council agenda and minutes, along with an “Immediate Comment” from the appropriate Shire Officer.
-Petitions or joint letters are included in the signed copy of the minutes and can be made available for public inspection by arrangement.

 Download Petition Lodgement Process and Example(PDF, 43KB)

 - A petition or joint letter should give details of the petition organiser, including an address, email address and telephone number.